AbdelErrahmane/cyberfuse/bestpractice.md

 ### ACID Transactions

-- **Hive**: Does not natively support ACID transactions (though some support is available in newer versions).
 - **Delta Lake**: Provides full ACID transaction support, ensuring data reliability and consistency.

 ### Data Format

-- **Hive**: Typically uses text formats like CSV, ORC, or Parquet.
 - **Delta Lake**: Uses Parquet format with additional transaction logs for ACID compliance.

 ### Schema Management

-- **Hive**: Schema is defined at the table level and stored in the metastore.
 - **Delta Lake**: Supports schema enforcement and evolution, allowing for more flexible schema management.

 ### Performance

-- **Hive**: Performance can be slower due to reliance on MapReduce (though newer versions can use Tez or Spark).
 - **Delta Lake**: Optimized for performance with features like data skipping, Z-order indexing, and caching.

 ### Use Cases

-- **Hive**: Best suited for batch processing and ETL operations.
 - **Delta Lake**: Ideal for real-time data processing, streaming, and scenarios requiring ACID transactions.

 ## HDFS: